Spudos/Pure-Drive-Fitness/readme.md

 Help page - knowledgeable, how I can help
 About me - friendly, you can approach me
-Faves page - knowledgeable and friendly, these are the things I like and I know the right things to recommend Book Sessions and pricing
+Book Sessions and pricing

 ### Landing page image and style